 If you pay a company to relocate your goods, you will discover that the costs are expensive to haul it to the last frontier.
 If you go for a U-Haul, plan to spend a minimum of $4,000 to $6,000 for a four-day journey and a 20+ft U-Haul.
 Include the time for breakdowns and flat tires.

-But with our best state to state moving companies, you can move to Alaska without breaking your pocket.
+But with our best out of state moving companies, you can move to Alaska without breaking your pocket.
 We have affordable movers that are ready to offer much-needed smooth moving experience.

 FAQ about Moving to Alaska